Here at Beacon Hospital, we’ve invested a lot into diversifying our own Sports Medicine department, in order to cater to all your needs.

 This test involves the client fasting for a period of 4 hours, then lying on a couch while connected to a face mask.
 This face mask will be connected to a gas analyzer for 15 minutes.
 The data produced throughout this test includes the number of calories an individual burns before lifestyle and training are accounted for.
 RMR or metabolism can account for 65- 80% of calories burned by an individual each day.
 For anyone looking to lose weight, this is essential to know.

 Chris holds a BSc (Hons) in Sport and Exercise Science from the University of Leeds.

 He is an Ironman Certified Coach and is currently studying an MSc in exercise and nutrition science at the University of Chester.

 Chris is a member of the British Association of Sport and Exercise Scientists and an Associate Member of the British Association of Sports and Exercise Medicine.

 Over the last 20 years Chris has developed his experience in cardio-pulmonary exercise testing, both in sports and exercise and well as the clinical setting.
 This includes studying in the UK with the Royal College of Anaesthetists and University of California Los Angeles.

 Chris grew up playing Rugby League and basketball to representative level before making the switch to endurance sports.
 Over the next 30 years he competed in multiple Ironman, 70.3, Etape du Tour and marathons in addition to many other endurance events.

-Over the last 20 years Chris has been actively been involved in coaching other endurance athletes, these include complete novice athlete to professional sportsmen and women.
+Over the last 20 years Chris has been actively been involved in coaching other endurance athletes, these include complete novice athletes, to professional sportsmen and women.